-This module will provide you with a historical and thematic introduction to current issues at the intersection of critical theory and practice in Visual Arts.
-It offers knowledge of key theoretical tools designed to encourage you to understand and evaluate established and emerging resources of representation across a range of cultural domains and media necessary to support your artwork and sustain a professional creative practice in an international environment.
+The module will provide students with an historical and thematic introduction to current issues at the intersection of critical theory and photographic practice.
+It offers knowledge of key theoretical tools designed to encourage an understanding and skills of evaluating established and emerging issues in visual representation necessary to support their photography and sustain a professional creative practice in an international environment.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.